AI compute market signals and learning

 Simple example

-If GPUs, servers, storage, and networking consume 10 megawatts of IT load, a facility operating at an illustrative PUE of 1.2 uses 12 megawatts in total.
+If GPUs, servers, storage, and networking consume 10 megawatts of IT load, the PUE formula gives total facility power.
+At an illustrative PUE of 1.2, the site uses 12 megawatts in total.
 At a PUE of 1.5, it uses 15 megawatts for the same IT load.
 The difference is 3 megawatts of additional facility overhead.

 • Formula: total facility power = IT load x PUE.